GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

 #### Pulling Logs

-During the training the logs are pulled from the logging system (humio, etc) and kept in elastic search.
+During training logs are pulled from logging system (humio, etc) and kept in elastic search.

-Here is how the logs are stored in elastic search.
-This picture shows the above selected log line `Info : Credit Score updated for loan  : 53192`
+The logs are stored in elastic search as below.
+It shows the data for the above selected log line in humio.

 ![Log](./images/log-in-es-for-training.png)

 #### Log Templates

-The pulled in logs are parsed and converted into the log templates.
+The pulled in logs are parsed and converted into log templates and stored in elastic search.

-So the log lines are stored as log templates in the WAIOps elastic search.

-Here is how the logs are stored in elastic search as log templates.
-This picture shows the log template for above selected log line `Info : Credit Score updated for loan  : 53192`
+The log templates are stored in elastic search as below.
+It shows the log template for above selected log line in humio

 ![Log](./images/log-in-es-as-templates.png)